freddy38510/quasar-app-extension-ssg/README.md

 }
 ```

-This option is used to avoid re-building when no tracked file has been changed.
+This option caches the compilation output folder and skips recompilation when no tracked file has changed.

 - `ignore` is a [Globby](https://github.com/sindresorhus/globby#patterns) patterns to ignore tracked files.
-If an array is provided, it will be merged with default options, you can give a function to return an array that will remove the defaults.
+If an array is provided, it will be merged with default options.
+A function can be passed to return an array that will remove the defaults.

   Example with an `Array`: